Maxim-CE/camera-calibration/README.md

 1. Create MP4 video file via your camera filming `Calibration_Grid.png` from different angles.
 2. Save your video file to cloned repository.
 3. ```python Calibration.py your_video_file.mp4```
-4. Wait for the process to finish, camera matrinx and distortion coefficients will be printed.
+4. Wait for the process to finish, camera matrix and distortion coefficients will be printed.

 # Example
 Clone the repository: